US GP Practice 1: Vettel tops first ever session in Austin

 16 November, 2012

-Nov.16 (Apex) Sebastian Vettel had the honour of ending the first ever practice session at Circuit of the Americas at the top of the timing sheets, on the first day of the United States Grand Prix weekend.
+Nov.16 (GP247) Sebastian Vettel had the honour of ending the first ever practice session at Circuit of the Americas at the top of the timing sheets, on the first day of the United States Grand Prix weekend.

 Vettel left it until the final minutes of qualifying to set the time of 1 minute 38.125 seconds which clearly showed his intent at the start of the first grand prix weekend on American soil since 2007.
 The time came on his final lap of the session, following a flurry which saw him first go tops by three quarters of a second, before really driving home the point with his final lap time of the morning.

 Next best was Lewis Hamilton in bis penultimate race with McLaren, while Vettel’s only championship rival Fernando Alonso was third quickest in the Ferrari but over two seconds down on the top time.

 Jenson Button was fourth quickest, a second down on his McLaren teammate, with Mark Webber 2,5 seconds off his Red Bull teammate in fifth.